 Visualizing Worksheet Data¶

-This topic describes how to visualize your worksheet results using charts in Snowsight, the Snowflake web interface.
+This topic describes how to visualize your SQL worksheet results using charts in Snowsight.
 Charts transform your query results into visualizations that communicate logical relationships and lead to more informed decision making.
-Charts enable you to quickly identify and understand patterns and outliers in data.
+Charts let you quickly identify and understand patterns and outliers in data.

 Snowsight supports the following types of charts: